 One of the smallest, least populated, and newest countries in the hemisphere, Belize is home to luxury hotels and resorts that offer a laid-back escape with plenty of personal attention.
-Belize's luxury travel market is in its own elegantly rustic class within the Caribbean and Central American regions.
+The Belize luxury travel market is in its own elegantly rustic class within the Caribbean and Central American regions.
 For one thing, resorts in Belize are small (70 percent of the country's licensed hotels have ten rooms or less).
 International hotel chains are almost completely missing in Belize—for now—mainly because of the small size of the market and labor pool.
 In addition, most Belize luxury hotels and resorts are independently owned and managed, resulting in each property being a truly creative expression of its owners' dreams and visions.

 Finally, Belize is an active destination and guests at even the most luxurious resorts invariably come to dive one of the world's largest barrier reefs, explore some of the Maya world's most fascinating ruins, and paddle and hike Belize's enormous swaths of wildlife–heavy protected areas.
 All these things translate to a uniquely intimate and nature–focused experience.
 Don't expect swift efficiency though in Belize, where the unofficial motto is "Go Slow, Mon!"